samsmit362/HismithControl/README.md

 ## What is required for its work
 You will need:
-- Hismith with remote control support (or possibly any other similar form Fucking Machine) + Web Camera + backlight (Ring Light as very good solution) + PC + Add color markers to Hismith (which will be tracked)\
+- Hismith with remote control support (or possibly any other similar form Fucking Machine) + Web Camera + backlight (Ring Light as very good solution) + PC + Add color markers to Hismith (which will be tracked)
 - Web Camera (i have tested on):
 	- Very chip Web Camera but with: Full HD support (1080p), 30fps (camera frame rate can greatly affects on how correctly it will know what is current angle rotation and also on speed for making decision)
-	- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300)
+	- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300).
+In this case i got average 45fps during "Test Performance".
 - External backlight: I'm using external backlight with Ring Light which is set to minimum.
 Web Camera is placed in the center of it.

 ## How to use